Pattern and process in sexual selection in birds

 -We have shown that male dickcissels respond equally strongly to playback of foreign and local song, suggesting that dialect conformity does not confer an advantage when defending a territory.
 In that same study we also found that male dickcissels direct much less aggression towards playback of song from adjacent neighbors than non-neighbor local song or foreign song, demonstrating that male dickcissels can discriminate among songs even from within dialects in which songs vary very little from male to male (Ethology 2017).

--We also are preparing to analyze data to determine if there is a role for female choice in promoting conformity to the neighborhood dialect.
+-We also are hoping to analyze existing data to determine if there is a role for female choice in promoting conformity to the neighborhood dialect.

 I’ve been interested in this topic for well over a decade now.
 While examining the extensive literature on sexual selection in blue tits, it seemed to me that published results did not produce a coherent picture of the signaling role of plumage color in this species.
 I like quantification, so I decided to conduct meta-analyses to see if I could derive robust conclusions from this literature.
 With >50 papers published containing >1000 statistical effects, there appeared to be ample material for such analyses.
-Remarkably, the meta-analyses did not strongly support any conclusions beyond the almost trivial observation that male blue tits are more intensely colored than females.
+Remarkably, the meta-analyses did not strongly support any conclusions beyond the almost trivial observation that male blue tits are more intensely colored than females (Biological Reviews 2013).

 So how could we have spent so much time and money studying this species and not have learned more?
 There's no one answer to this question, but I've identified several issues that appear to plague this body of research and probably hinder progress throughout evolutionary biology and beyond.
 These problems include insufficient replication and a variety of frequent practices expected to make Type I error (false positives) common.